Anas-Odeh/FibroTrack/README.md

 * Validated across staining protocols and tissue types to ensure consistent, generalizable performance.

-* Offers a user-friendly interface and organized output for easy integration into research workflows.
+* Offers a user-friendly interface and organized output for easy integration into research workflows in 3 distinct steps:
+## Step 1: Define Your Pixels

 ## Applications ##
 FibroTrack has wide-ranging applications in preclinical and clinical studies where fibrosis quantification is essential, such as: